-Over 40 awesome vegan resources you can use – including printables for your refrigerator, a vegan grocery list, how to navigate tricky questions and unfamiliar family dynamics.
-Basically, here’s everything you’ve ever wanted to know about going vegan.
+Over 40 awesome vegan resources you can use – including printables for your refrigerator, a grocery list, how to navigate tricky questions and unfamiliar family dynamics.
+Basically, here’s everything you’ve ever wanted to know about going plant-based.

 (Who is that adorable pig?
 She’s Fern from Iowa Farm Sanctuary!)